Online Exhibition

 Detail of scissor stairs in 432 Park Avenue.
 Raphael Vinoly Architects.
 Courtesy of Macklowe Properties.

-LOGIC OF LUXURY/ AND ARCHITECTS
+LOGIC OF LUXURY AND ARCHITECTS

 Architects

-For the most of the towers featured in the exhibition, there are two sets of architects, representing two roles and firms: the Design Architect and the Architect of Record.
+For most of the towers featured in the exhibition, there are two sets of architects, representing two roles and firms: the Design Architect and the Architect of Record.
 Both design, but the Architect of Record prepares the detailed construction drawings and documents such as those you see in this case for One57 by the firm SLCE.

 Logic of Luxury